cwcyau/group-information/README.md

 |PhD Student|Andrea Rodriguez|Oxford|
 |PhD Student|Sara Matijevic|Oxford|

-## Office Information
+## Office Information and Remote Working

 We have six desks in the BDI, four in a closed office space on the ground floor and two hot desks immediately outside.

-The office desk occupiers are currently:
+The office occupiers are currently:

 1. Ellen Visscher
 2. Natalia Hong
 3. Charles Gadd
 4. Sara Matijevic

 Desk allocations are reviewed periodically to maximise their use/occupancy.
-Lack of occupancy could mean the removal of space from the group so this is something we collectively should be aware of.
+The lack of occupancy could result in the removal of space from the group so this is something that we collectively should be aware of.

+Many group members work remotely and the two hot desks provide space for when you need to be based in BDI.

+I may request meetings at a location in Central Oxford instead of the BDI depending on personal scheduling.

+## Working Hours

+Group members are expected to manage their own working hours.
+However, there is a reasonable expectation that you would be available for meetings between 09:00 and 17:00 from Mondays to Fridays with 24 hours prior notice.
+As long as group members make individual progress with their work, you will be given flexibility to manage your own time.

+## Vacation and Sick Leave

+**Postdocs** should formally apply for their annual leave in TeamSeer.

+If you are taking pre-planned time off, you can provide this information in the group calendar.
+If you need to take that immediate time away, please notify me via e-mail or Slack where that is practical.

 ## Joining the group